airbusgeo/playground-tagging/README.md

+# Playground Tagging Rules

 ## Summary

 This repository contains rules on how to tag various records in the Playground.

 ## Type of records